 I wrote this post in the months before Ethiopia’s Dr Tedros Adhanom Ghebreyesus became the new WHO Director General in 2017.
-I will keep the post as it stands, as a record and personal testimony, explaining why I was (and still am) opposed to his appointment as WHO Director General.
+At the time of my writing the post, he was one of the three remaining candidates for WHO Director General, and in May, 2017, he was elected from those three candidates as WHO Director General.
+I will keep the post as it stands, as my personal testimony and opinion, explaining why I was (and still am) opposed to his appointment as WHO Director General.

 Before you read any further, please click on either of the following links and read a short correspondence I sent to the respected medical journal, Lancet, which was published in May, 2017:

 Here, and in the video interview below, I further offer my views and testimony as a human rights advocate, as a medically qualified individual, and as a promoter of a healthy, tobacco-free world.
 As a voice for millions of voiceless poor and oppressed Ethiopians, I explain why I believe that Dr Tedros Adhanom should not be elected as the next WHO Director General.

 The current Director General of WHO, Dr Margaret Chan, has spoken loudly and clearly about her views on the tobacco industry and its terrible global health impact.